RSS

 • bring diverse background and experience to the Group

-In addition, to be at “eye-level” with the rest of the group, we seek members who are business owners, CEOs, Division CEOs with P&L and serial entrepreneurs.
-Charter member companies already range in size from multi-billion in sales to under $50mm.
+In addition, to be at “eye-level” with the rest of the group, members were business owners, CEOs, Division CEOs with P&L and serial entrepreneurs.
+Companies ranged in size from multi-billion in sales to under $50mm.

 What Made jack welch JACK WELCH